chaiovercode/ai-leadership-notes/01-Intro-to-AI-ML/README.md

 ### The Core Insight: Pattern Recognition

 You know how you can spot a cat instantly?
-You've seen thousands of cats in your life—fluffy ones, grumpy ones, weird hairless ones.
+You have seen thousands of cats in your life.
+The fluffy ones, grumpy ones, weird hairless ones.
 Your brain built a mental model of "cat-ness" without you even trying.
-Now when you see a new cat you've never encountered before, your brain goes "yep, that matches the pattern."
+Now when you see a new cat you have never encountered before, your brain goes "yep, that matches the pattern."

-Here's what actually happened in your head: Your brain noticed that cats tend to have pointy ears, whiskers, a certain body shape, particular eye shapes.
-You never sat down and wrote a checklist—your brain just absorbed these patterns through exposure.
+Here is what actually happened in your head: Your brain noticed that cats tend to have pointy ears, whiskers, a certain body shape, particular eye shapes.
+You never sat down and wrote a checklist, your brain just absorbed these patterns through exposure.

 **AI does the exact same thing.** Except: